fivetran/pyhvr/README.md

 Python versions 3.6, 3.7, 3.8 and 3.9 are tested and supported.

-HVR 6.1.0.3 is the only support version at this time.
+HVR 6.1.0.3 GA is the only supported version at this time.